probots-io/pinecone-php/README.md

 vectors, powered by [Saloon](https://github.com/saloonphp/saloon).

 > **Info**
-> This package is not yet usable.
-Working on Upgrading to the latest Pinecone API.
+> From Version 1.x onwards we are using the latest Pinecone API which support serverless.
+If you need the legacy API
+> please use a version before
+> 1.0.0!

 [![probots.io](art/probots-banner-1000x400.png)](https://probots.io)